jessemartin/mitosis-keyboard-firmware/README.md

 ## Toolchain set-up

-A cofiguration file that came with the SDK needs to be changed.
+A configuration file that came with the SDK needs to be changed.
 Assuming you installed gcc-arm with apt, the compiler root path needs to be changed in /components/toolchain/gcc/Makefile.posix, the line:
 ```
 GNU_INSTALL_ROOT := /usr/local/gcc-arm-none-eabi-4_9-2015q1
 ```
 Replaced with:
 ```
-GNU_INSTALL_ROOT := /usr/
+GNU_INSTALL_ROOT := /usr/local/Cellar/gcc-arm-none-eabi/20160928
 ```

 ## Clone repository